Volvo V60 Review & Prices

 The ride is comfortable at high speeds, although we’d stick with the standard 19-inch alloys rather than upgrading to 20-inch wheels if you want to keep things smooth and serene.

-For a bit more overtaking punch than the 163hp B3, you might want to go for the 197hp B4.
-But any of the engines will briskly pull your car, kids, and the family Labradoodle up to 70mph.
+For a bit more overtaking punch than the the 197hp B4, you could upgrade to the 455hp T8 plug-in hybrid, which can get to 62mph in just 4.6 seconds, but any of the engines will briskly pull your car, kids, and the family Labradoodle up to 70mph.

-With Pilot Assist taking care of steering and Adaptive Cruise Control to keep a safe distance from the car in front, Ultimate spec cars will almost drive themselves on the motorway, although obviously always under the driver’s supervision.
+With Pilot Assist taking care of steering and adaptive cruise control to keep a safe distance from the car in front, Ultra-spec cars will almost drive themselves on the motorway, although obviously always under the driver’s supervision.

 On a twisty road